UoB-COMSM0166/2025-group-11b/README.md

 We ask one question per dimension to identify sustainability impacts.

 ###### Social
-- **Question**: Does the game support accessibility for diverse players?
+- **Question**: Does the game allow players to adjust difficulty for better accessibility?
-  - **Answer**: No, it lacks features like colorblind mode, excluding some players.
+  - **Answer**: No, the game has fixed difficulty levels, which may exclude less experienced players.

 ###### Environmental
 - **Question**: Does the game consume excessive energy?